Castles in France

-France, the country of palaces and historical castles
+France, land of palaces and historic castles

 Region : Nouvelle-Aquitaine